fluxfw/DIC/README.md

 self::dic()->ctrl()/*: ilCtrl*/;
 ```

-You can now access the plugin interface, in instance and in static places:
+You can access the plugin interface, in instance and in static places:
 ```php
 /**
  * Get plugin interface